zevv/nim-memory/nim-memory.md

-- Most important of all: if you want to write portable code, do not ever make any assumptions about your machines endianess when writing binary data to disk or over the network and make sure to explicitly convery your data to the proper endianess.
+- Most important of all: if you want to write portable code, do not ever make any assumptions about your machines endianess when writing binary data to disk or over the network and make sure to explicitly convert your data to the proper endianess.